apify/apify-docs/content/docs/actors/paid_actors.md

 Since actor rental fees are paid from platform usage credits, these fees conceptually belong under platform usage.

-Hence, you can find the breakdown of how much you have been charged for paid actors on the bottom of the **Platform usage** tab in the [Billing and usage](https://console.apify.com/billing-new) section.
+Hence, you can find the breakdown of how much you have been charged for paid actors on the bottom of the **Platform usage** tab in the [Billing](https://console.apify.com/billing) section.
 The overall sum will also be visible in the usage bar chart and the table on the top of the same tab.

 ![Paid actors billing in Apify Console]({{@asset actors/images/paid-actors-billing.webp}})